neurodata/bilateral-connectome/_sources/slides/lab-meeting-2022-02-24/lab-meeting-2022-02-24.md

 ---
-# More generally
+# In summary...
-- We studied simple ways of framing a network two sample test
+- We studied simple ways of framing a network two sample test, and proposed test procedures for each
   - We found that it can be important to "mod out" by other simple network statistics if you don't care about them (like density)
+- We found that all of these tests find the left and the right hemispheres to be significantly different, unless you ignore Kenyon cells and adjust for the difference in density
-- We provide recommendations for what to run for you future connectome comparisons
+- The tests proposed here provide a foundation for future principled comparisons of connectomes

 ---